stuf/presentations/async-workshop/md/01-brief-history.md

 ### Callbacks / CPS

-Node.js introduced continuous-passing style (callbacks) for async
+Node.js began using continuous-passing style (callbacks) for async

 Operation is given function to call when done